dusk-network/docs-public/src/content/docs/developer/integrations/rues.md

 **Endpoint**: `/on/node/info`

-Retrieves general information about the node.
+Retrieves general information about the node, like the chain ID of the network the node operates on, its bootstrapping nodes, the Rusk version it uses and its Kadcast IP address.

 **Method**: `POST`